cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 #### SSL support

 taskvine can encrypt the communication between manager and workers using SSL.
-For this, you need to specify the key and certificate (in PEM format) of your server when creating the queue.
+For this, you need to set the key and certificate (in PEM format) of your server when creating the queue.

 If you do not have a key and certificate at hand, but you want the